jvshahid/Resume/resume.txt

 - Implemented the initial Windows containerization support for CloudFoundry
 - Lead the CloudFoundry Buildpack team.
 - Lead the Diego team.
 The team responsible for the container orchestration and scheduling in CloudFoundry
-- I am currently bringing the power of VMWare products to IC agencies on C2S.
-The team deals with technical challenges that prevent the products from running on AWS's secret regions and security compliance requirements
+- Currently bringing the power of VMWare products to the Intelligence Community on C2S.
+The team deals with technical challenges preventing the products from running on the isolated AWS's secret regions and other security compliance requirements.

 #### InfluxDB, formerly Errplane